kian-al/search-movie/README.md

 OMDb API for fetching movie data.
 Contribution 🤝
 Feel free to fork, improve, and submit a pull request if you have any enhancements or bug fixes.

-License 📜
-This project is licensed under [Your License].